x7jeon8gi/PRISM-VQ/README.md

-# PRISM-VQ: Prior-Integrated Stock Market Factor Learning with Vector Quantization
+# PRISM-VQ: Fusing Financial Priors and Vector-Quantized Latent Factors for Dynamic Cross-Sectional Stock Prediction

-This repository contains the implementation of PRISM-VQ, a unified dynamic factor model for stock return prediction.
+This repository contains the implementation of PRISM-VQ(PRior-Informed Stock Model with Vector Quantization), a unified dynamic factor model for stock return prediction.

 **Paper**: Submitted to IEEE Transactions on Knowledge and Data Engineering (TKDE)